OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

    Settings:

    - Cache eligibility: Eligible for cache.
-   - Edge TTL: Use cache-control header if present, bypass cache if not.
+   - Edge TTL: Override origin and use a default TTL of 1 hour.
    - Browser TTL: Respect origin.
    - Cache key: include query string parameters.
    - Query string sort: enabled, if available.

 The API currently returns `Cache-Control: public, max-age=3600` for data routes and `Cache-Control: no-store` for `/ready` and `/v2/bounds`.
-The Cloudflare rule should therefore respect the origin response headers rather than override TTLs.
+The Cloudflare cache rule should still set an explicit 1-hour edge TTL for cacheable routes.
+That prevents callers from bypassing the edge cache with request cache headers or by omitting client-side caching behavior.
 Keep query strings in the cache key because `start`, `end`, `includeRecords`, and legacy `wg_variables` change the response body.

+The API rejects unsupported query string keys and duplicate supported keys with `400` responses.
+That keeps cacheable URLs constrained to documented request shapes and prevents arbitrary query parameters from creating unbounded origin work or cache-key variants.

 ## Cloudflare Compression Rules